 There are no shortage of benches and sitting areas in the gardens.
 So you’ll find plenty of places where you can stop and have a rest while enjoying great views over the garden itself, or Funchal and the ocean.

 In addition, the garden has The Greenhouse Coffee Roaster, a cafe that is located in the upper part of the gardens.
-From here, you can look over the entire garden, and happily order a refreshment on a hot day at a reasonable price.
+From here, you can look over the entire garden and happily order some refreshments on a hot day at a reasonable price.

 Monte Palace Tiles